 - Save 6 times the monthly expense amount.
-Some financial experts recommend up-to 9 months.
-The lower your monthly lifestyle expense the lower amount you’ll need to have in the fund.
+Some financial experts recommend up to 9 months.
+The lower your monthly lifestyle expense the lower the amount you’ll need to have in the fund.

 - Set automatic transfers or deposits into the emergency account until you’ve reached the desired number of months.

-- Make adjustments when your monthly expenses changes.
+- Make adjustments when your monthly expenses change.

 - Replenish the emergency fund as soon as you can after each use.